 - Your flight is scheduled to leave late in the day or evening

-- Ground transportation won't arrive for you till late
+- Ground transportation won't arrive for you until late

-- You won't be able to get back to your hotel till after check-out time
+- You won't be able to get back to your hotel until after check-out time

 - You have a lunch or brunch reservation in the hotel restaurant